eclipse-che/che/tests/e2e/README.md

   export TS_SELENIUM_BASE_URL=<ingress-url> && \
   npm run test
   ```
-  Also, environmental variables can be set in `TestConstants.ts` file.
+  Also, environmental variables can be set in files in "constants" folder.

 ## Docker launch